livebook-dev/elixirkit/guides/tauri.md

 Elixir and Phoenix are great for building web applications with rich, server-driven UIs.
 With ElixirKit, we can bring that tech stack to the desktop, starting an Elixir app and communicating with it from Rust.

 In this guide we will learn how to take a Phoenix LiveView app and distribute it as a desktop app using [Tauri](https://tauri.app).
-Tauri is a Rust framework for building cross-platform apps for all major desktop and mobile platforms.
+Tauri is a Rust framework for building cross-platform apps for all major desktop and mobile platforms (though ElixirKit is focused on desktop OSes only).
 Tauri is an ideal companion to ElixirKit -- it handles cross-platform windowing, native OS integration, and bundling this all together into installers for each platform.

 You can see the final app source code at [`examples/tauri_project`](https://github.com/livebook-dev/elixirkit/tree/main/examples/tauri_project).